tahiri-lab/QSAR/paper/paper.md

 The advancement and accessibility of QSAR modeling tools are crucial for expediting research in chemical and pharmaceutical domains [@tropsha2010].
-Despite their importance, many existing QSAR tools are encumbered with limitations such as prohibitive licensing fees and rigid frameworks, which do not cater to the diverse needs of the research community.
+Despite their importance, many existing QSAR tools are encumbered with limitations such as prohibitive licensing fees and rigid frameworks, which do not accommodate to the diverse needs of the research community.
 A notable example is the MOE software [@MOE2022], whose high costs and lack of customization options restrict its usage among researchers with limited resources.